A Guide to Non-Toxic Dishwasher Detergent

 EWG-Ratings for Dishwasher Detergents

-Only 10% of dishwasher packs and powders are rated A by the Environmental Working Group (EWG).
+Only 10% of dishwasher packs and powders are rated A by the Environmental Working Group (EWG), and only one - AspenClean dishwasher detergent pods are EWG verified.
 The EWG rates consumer products based on the safety of their ingredients for human health and the environment and decades of research.

 An A rating means that there are no or few known or suspected hazards to health or the environment.
 That means a shocking 90% of all dishwasher packs and powders on EWG have the potential to be harmful.